The Interview Question - "What Do You Expect From a Supervisor?"

 Do not focus on the inadequate behavior of a past boss or bosses.
 Do not criticize past managers or complain; this will only reflect poorly on you.
 Instead, focus on what empowers you to do your best work.
 If you have had an effective supervisor in the past, it is fine to praise the good management qualities they demonstrated that helped you to do your job well.

-Rather than using soft descriptions, such as personality traits, mention specific behaviors that you appreciate as an employee.
 Perhaps you like to have regular check-ins or to be consulted before moving forward with a project.
 These behaviors and preferences will give a hiring manager a good idea of your working style.

 Examples of the Best Answers

 Use these examples to help develop and frame your answer depending on your needs and preferences:

 - I appreciate a work environment where supervisors try to make personal connections with their employees.

 - In my last job, I liked the fact that management did not show favoritism and they were understanding of employees’ needs, as well as their strengths.
 Of course, these things take time to perceive, but I would want my supervisor to try to know me in that way.

 - I would like to be able to go to my manager if I have an issue or idea and to be able to feel comfortable in expressing my thoughts.
 I would also expect my supervisor to be open and honest with me and to let me know if there is anything I could do to improve upon or do differently in my work.

 - I really appreciate managers who can give constructive criticism without making employees feel like they have failed or are being negatively judged.
 Everyone makes mistakes occasionally.
 When this happens, the best thing to do is to assess and learn from the mistake to avoid repeating it in the future, without belittlement or censure.